amitu/amitu.github.com/taser/index.md

 Our courts have huge pendency, rape cases take forever to lead to conviction, so the punishment as a deterrence to crime is not working.
 Till 2000 the average time for a rape case was above 7 years before it can be closed.
-In most cases the guilty walks free because of lack of evidence and loss of interest of potential witnesses.
+In most cases the guilty walks free because of loss of evidence with time and loss of interest of potential witnesses due to delays.
 Courts have failed us too.

 Overall the society too takes a very backwards view on this issue, try to blame women for their dressing style, the way people walk and so on.
 Some elements in